-The Inclusion Manager has been in post since September 2017 and has 15 years of experience working with pupils with SEND.
-Before joining Carrington Junior School, she worked for Buckinghamshire County Council as a Specialist Teacher working with Primary and Secondary aged pupils with ASD and SLCN.
-As well as SEND specialism, the Inclusion Manager has several accredited qualifications for supporting children and young people with mental health difficulties.

-They are allocated 4 days a week to manage SEND provision.
+The Assistant Head has been in post since September 2020 and has 8 years' experience working as a SENDCo; supporting pupils with a range of special needs including ASD, SLCN.
+ESMH and C&L. She ensures she regularly undertakes training to maintain and uptake her knowledge of these areas.
+She is allocated 2 days a week to manage SEND provision.
 Individual staff have had further, or more specific training on how to support pupils with individual needs from specialists or through external training courses.
 All staff have had Autism training, either through Autism Education Trust and/or the ASD specialist teaching service.

-Staff have regular training on safeguarding and using an Epi-pen in school

-In the last academic year, staff have been trained in Team Teach positive handling, Mental Health First Aid, Speech & Language, ASD, Understand Mental Health in children, Attachment Theory, Anxiety in children, Behaviour Management, Mental Health for children and young people, Clicker 7, Sensory Processing Difficulties, Fine/Gross Motor Difficulties amongst others.
+Staff have regular training on safeguarding and as well as managing pupils with asthma, diabetes, anaphylaxis, and epilepsy.
+During the last academic year, staff have been trained in Supporting pupils with bereavement, Team Teach positive handling, Mental Health First Aid, Speech & Language, ASD, Anxiety in children, Behaviour Management, Mental Health for children and young people, Processing Difficulties, Fine/Gross Motor Difficulties amongst others.